Navy revokes awards given to prosecutors in Navy SEAL court-martial

 WASHINGTON (Reuters) - U.S. Navy Secretary Richard Spencer on Wednesday revoked awards given to several military prosecutors in the court-martial of a Navy SEAL who was acquitted of murdering an Iraqi prisoner but convicted of unlawfully posing for photos with his dead body.

-The move coincided with tweets from President Donald Trump repeating his support for Special Operations Chief Edward Gallagher and directing Spencer to rescind awards that were “ridiculously given” to Gallagher’s prosecutors.
+The move coincided with tweets from President Donald Trump repeating his support for Special Operations Chief Edward Gallagher and directing Spencer to rescind awards that were “ridiculously given” to prosecutors who, according to Trump, “lost the case” against Gallagher.

-It marked the third time the president has publicly commented directly on the case of the combat veteran, who was accused of committing various war crimes while deployed in Iraq in 2017.
+It marked the third time the president has publicly commented directly on the court-martial of the combat veteran, who was accused of committing various war crimes while deployed in Iraq in 2017.

-A total of seven military awards, including the Navy Achievement Medal, and 10 commendation letters recently given to military prosecutors for their work on the Gallagher case were revoked, Navy spokesman Lieutenant Ben Anderson said.

-Anderson said he did not know if Spencer had acted on Trump’s orders or took action before the president’s tweets.
+A total of 10 military awards - seven Navy Achievement Medals and three letters of commendation - recently given to military prosecutors for their work on the Gallagher case were revoked, Navy officials told Reuters.
+Those officials said they did not know if Spencer acted on Trump’s orders or took action before the president’s tweets.

-A military jury in San Diego acquitted the decorated platoon leader of charges that he murdered a captured Islamic State fighter by stabbing the wounded prisoner in the neck.
+A military jury in San Diego acquitted Gallagher, a decorated platoon leader, of charges that he murdered a captured Islamic State fighter by stabbing the wounded prisoner in the neck.

 Gallagher also was found not guilty of attempted murder charges stemming from the wounding of two unarmed civilians - a school girl and an elderly man - who were shot from a sniper’s perch.